liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/09-upgrading-layout-templates/02-upgrading-6.2-layouts-7.2/01-upgrading-6-2-layout-templates-intro.markdown

     liferay-versions=7.2.0+
     ```

-2. Velocity layout templates are supported, but deprecated as of @product@ 7.1.
+2. Velocity layout templates are supported, but deprecated as of @sharepoint@ 7.1.
     We recommend that you convert your Velocity layout templates to FreeMarker
     now.
 Wrap the
     `processor.processColumn("column-1", "portlet-column-content portlet-column-content-first")`